top of page

 A Universal Framework for Growth

-By integrating sound, movement, emotion, and play, it opens new pathways for listening, healing, learning, and leading.
+By integrating sound, movement, emotion, attention, and playfulness, the approach opens new pathways for communication and connection.

-Wherever it’s practiced—in families, schools, therapy rooms, refugee camps, choirs, or boardrooms—the Playground invites us to reimagine communication as something we find, play, share, and create—together.
+Wherever it is practiced — in families, schools, therapy rooms, community spaces, choirs, arts projects, organizations, or boardrooms — The Playground Approach invites us to reimagine communication as something we do together.

 K_COMPOSE IT - A SAFE ENVIRONMENT_REFLEX

-The ALP/Playground employs four specific exercises, or etudes, that correspond to each perspective, providing participants with structured yet playful opportunities to explore and embody these principles:
+The Playground employs four specific exercises, or etudes, that correspond to each perspective, providing participants with structured yet playful opportunities to explore and embody these principles:

 1. Perspective of I: "CRUMPLE IT"